What’s the Difference Between Coral and Sponge?

 Reproductive Strategies

-Reproduction methods also set corals and sponges apart.
-Corals utilize both sexual and asexual reproduction; they can produce larvae that settle and form new colonies, or they can bud off new polyps from existing ones.
-Sponges predominantly reproduce asexually through budding, although some species can reproduce sexually by releasing sperm and eggs into the water.
+Corals reproduce through both sexual and asexual methods.
+They can release larvae that settle and form new colonies, or they can expand through budding.
+Sponges mainly reproduce asexually by budding or fragmentation, though some species also reproduce sexually by releasing reproductive cells into the water.

 Symbiotic Relationships